stepanenko/sql-info/angular-crash-for-busy/README.md

 ### Description:

-Have limited time to learn Angular 4 (Angular 2+)?
+Have limited time to learn Angular 4?
 Take this course and learn Angular in 10 hours!

 [Udemy Link](https://www.udemy.com/course/angular-crash-course/)